JohnMarzulli/StratuxHud/readme.md

 3. Plug in the power to the Pi.
 4. Press ctrl+alt+f1 to quit from the GUI to the desktop
 5. `sudo raspi-config`
-6. boot options -> desktop / cli -> "Console auto-login"
+6. `Boot Options` -> `Desktop / CLI` -> `Console Autologin`
-7. "Advanced options" -> "Expand Filesystem"
+7. `Advanced Options` -> `Expand Filesystem`
+8. `Advanced Options` -> `Memory Split` -> "128"
-8. "OK"
+9. "OK"
-9. "Finish"
+10. "Finish"
-10. "Yes"
+11. "Yes"
-11. Wait for the reboot
+12. Wait for the reboot
-12. `sudo raspi-config`
+13. `sudo raspi-config`
-13. "Network options" -> "WiFi"
+14. "Network options" -> "WiFi"
-14. Choose your country.
+15. Choose your country.
 Pressing "u" will take you to USA.
-15. Enter your network name and password.
+16. Enter your network name and password.
-16. "Interfacing Options" -> "Enable SSH"
+17. "Interfacing Options" -> "Enable SSH"
-17. "Localization" -> "Change Keyboard Layout" -> "Generic 104"
+18. "Localization" -> "Change Keyboard Layout" -> "Generic 104"
-18. "Other" -> "English US" -> "Default" -> "No compose" -> "Yes"
+19. "Other" -> "English US" -> "Default" -> "No compose" -> "Yes"
-19. "Finish"
+20. "Finish"

 #### Raspberry Pi 3B+